loamok/ardui-libs/Receiver/README.md

 void loop() {
   RDATAS rcv = rc.readDatas();
-  // do something sexy with you're datas from an RX2 RC Receiver board }
+  // do something sexy with your datas from an RX2 RC Receiver board }

 // #2 With short object creation